Portfolio Title

 Most of what you see I did with a handful of helpers,

-mostly volunteers, some students, and many with little training in theatre.
+mostly volunteers, some students, and many with very, very little training in theatre.